 - Worldox can run on a shared network PC or a server, however, it requires a non-workstation PC for the indexer, as well as periodic updates to keep it running smoothly. (more info)

 - Worldox has a “favorite matters” option which allows users to track matters rather than just the documents within them.
 Workspaces are setup by each user so they can personalize matters they are working on, folders and these can be shared with other co-workers.
 Worldox can run on a shared network PC or a server, however, it requires a non-workstation PC for the indexer. (more info)

-- Workflow feature allows users to generate a process that assigns other users certain actions for that document or set of documents.
+- Workflow feature allows users to generate a process that assigns other users certain actions for that document or set of documents through productivity suite.
+Productivity Suite comes at an extra cost..
 Deadlines can be included within this feature.
 Example: editing before sending.

 - Worldox stamps every document with a Worldox ID, which is customizable.

-- Offers 4 add-ons that give you access to your documents from any Internet connected device: Hosted (SAAS) Worldox/Web Mobile: $25/user/Mo.
-Traditional Worldox/Web Mobile: $995/server; $49/user + Maintenance costs.GX3 has Enterprise which is great for multiple offices and remote environments.
+- Offers 3 options that give you access to your documents from any Internet connected device.
+Enterprise which is great for multiple offices and remote environments.
 Worldox also offers a cloud option, giving you the ability to choose cloud or servers based within one product.

-- GX3: $4225.
-Price does not include Web Mobile (mentioned above), required hardware (mentioned above), or the cost to apply maintenance and updates on said hardware.
+- GX3: $4725.
+Price does not include Web Mobile (mentioned above), required hardware (mentioned above), installation, customization or training costs.

 So where should one begin when selecting a program?
 Start with a few basic questions: